lensapp/lens/docs/extensions/guides/protocol-handlers.md

 The URI is routed to the most specific matching `pathSchema`.
 This way the `"/"` (root) `pathSchema` acts as a sort of catch all or default route if no other route matches.

-### Cleaning Up

-Currently there is not way to remove a protocol handler once it has been registered.
-Handlers will not be called if the extension is deactivated or uninstalled.
-This means that the handlers should be added (or re-added as the case may be) on every activation of an extension instance.